 Finding a Qualified Physical Therapist

 It’s best to work with a physical therapist who’s experienced in your particular problem or condition.
 Many therapists are certified in specific areas such as sports, orthopedics, or neurology.
-A physical therapist may also have expertise in a particular type of care, such as wound, cardiac rehab, back and neck pain, or cancer.
+A physical therapist may also have expertise in a particular type of care, such as wound, cardiac rehab, back and neck soreness, or cancer.

 To locate a specialist experienced with your particular condition or problem, contact your neighborhood MD Now Urgent Care Center.
 We’ll help you find a qualified physical therapist at a location that’s convenient for you.Back to Top